File

 Domain Specifies the domain of the server used to access the shared network directory.

-Username & Password Username and password required to authenticate with the share.
+Username Username required to authenticate with the share.
 Leave this blank for anonymous access.

 Communication Protocol: FTP